edgarroman/pythondock/README.md

 # pythondock
-Docker Image for a python 3 based application
+Docker Image for a python 3 based application.
+Based on phusion/baseimage

 ## Helpful references